-Political-military turmoil in Cote d’Ivoire over the last decade has caused huge disruption to healthcare, meaning that the estimated 450,000 people living with HIV have extremely limited access to the care and treatment that they need.
-Furthermore, many displaced people are now living in camps where the risk of HIV infection is increased.
+Political-military turmoil in Cote d’Ivoire over the last decade has caused huge disruption to healthcare, leaving the estimated 460,000 people living with HIV in Cote d'Ivoire with extremely limited access to HIV care and treatment.
+Furthermore, many displaced people are now living in camps where there is a lack of access to HIV prevention interventions, leading to increased risk of HIV infection.

-We’ve been working with the Alliance Nationale Contre le SIDA (ANS-CI) in Cote d’Ivoire since 2005, supporting community groups to respond to HIV where health (and other) infrastructure is extremely limited.
-By strengthening and developing community networks, ANS-CI is helping to link people living with HIV to treatment and care, prevent new HIV infections and reduce AIDS-related deaths.
+We’ve been working with the Alliance Nationale Contre le SIDA (ANS-CI) since 2005, supporting community groups to respond to HIV in Cote d’Ivoire where health (and other) infrastructure is extremely limited.
+By strengthening and developing community networks, ANS-CI is helping to link people living with HIV in Cote d’Ivoire to treatment and care, prevent new HIV infections and reduce AIDS-related deaths.